jvriemsdijk/Npuzzle10441913/doc/Design Document.md

 ### GamePlay ###

 This activity is used to actually play the game.
 It is here that the image will be displayed and the user can tap on the game pieces to make their move.
-The layout of this activity will be a gridlayout in order to easily implement an onItemClick method for the game pieces.
+The layout of this activity will be a gridview in order to easily implement an onItemClick method for the game pieces.

 ### YouWin ###